anpham6/squared-functions/README.md

 ### Modifying content attributes

 There are possible scenarios when a transformation may cause an asset type to change into another format.
+Similar to JSON it is better to use double quotes (or &amp;quot;).
+Tags that are not well-formed may fail to be replaced.

 ```xml
 <!-- before -->
 <link id="sass-example" rel="alternate" type="text/plain" href="css/dev.sass" />
 ```

-Similar to JSON use only double quotes (or &amp;quot;) and do not use unnecessary extra spaces.
-Tags that are not well-formed may fail to be replaced.

 NOTE: Using element "id" can sometimes fix replacement errors when there are multiple elements with identical structure and content.